pfoo360/Campfire/README.md

 <br/>
 <br/>

-These buttons do NOT appear if the story does NOT belong to the currently signed in user. <br/>
+These buttons do NOT appear if the story does NOT belong to the currently signed in user (here, I am signed in as 'foo123' but the author of the story is 'bar123'). <br/>
 ![single_story_no_user](/READMEscreenshots/singleStoryNotUserNoPicture.png)
 <br/>
 <br/>